Calvindd2f/Proactive-Issues/Template/readme.md

   # Outlook / Unsolicited Message Response .
 (Save as Outlook Template)
-      "Hello, I am sorry policy does not allow us to respond to direct emails requesting IT support.
+      Hello, I am sorry policy does not allow us to respond to direct emails requesting IT support.
       Please submit a ticket here and we'll get to this as soon as possible:
       [link to ticketing system]
       or
-      [ mailto:create@a.ticket ]"
+      [ mailto:create@a.ticket ]

-      "Please submit a ticket so that IT has proper documentation to track issues."
+      Please submit a ticket so that IT has proper documentation to track issues.

   # Alternative of above (informal) Unsolicited Message Response